labs-ai-tools-for-devs

 MCP

-serve --mcp --register github:docker/labs-ai-tools-for-devs?path=prompts/examples/generate_dockerfile.md --register /Users/ai-overlordz/some/local/prompt.md
+--register github:docker/labs-ai-tools-for-devs?path=prompts/examples/generate_dockerfile.md

 What is this?

-Markdown is the Language
+Markdown is the language

 Dockerized Tools

-- Take complex actions
+- take more complex actions

-- Acquire more context with fewer tokens
+- get more context with fewer tokens

-- Function in a sandboxed environment
+- operate in a sandboxed environment

 Conversation Loop